craftercms/docs/source/developers/projects/qa/index.rst

 Crafter CMS QA Project
 ======================

-.. todo:: Configuration of the QA environment to automation.
+.. todo:: Configuration of the QA environment to Automation.

 .. toctree::
 	:maxdepth: 1